-- Cash of \$184k was higher than the budget of \$135K due to the releasing of protected funds of \$100k for general operating purposes. - Receivables comprising GST, interest receivable, and prepaid insurance were in line with the budget. - Property, plant and equipment: The agency acquired new assets to the value of \$19k in 2009-10. - At \$255k payables and provisions were higher than the budget due to an increase for provisions for employee entitlements.
+- Cash of \$179k was higher than the budget of \$151K due to the releasing of protected funds of \$100k for general operating purposes. - Receivables comprising GST, interest receivable, and prepaid insurance were higher due to an increase in accrued income. - Property, plant and equipment: The Office acquired new assets to the value of \$18k in 2010-11. - At \$371k payables and provisions were higher than the budget due to an increase for provisions for employee entitlements.